vaporwavie/vscode-exporter/README.md

 # VSCode Extensions Exporter
 This tool will allow you to manage your listed extensions.
-You can choose for install all of them or just a specific one.
+You can choose to install all of them or just a specific one.
 The purpose of this tool is to help you to transfer your extensions from another VSCode to a new one, without having to search and install all of them.

 # Requirements
 ### VSCode Extensions List